ShouryaPant/ShouryaPant/README.md

 - 💬 <samp>I am A Python and a C++ Developer with good problem solving skills

-- 🤔 <samp>I am A Good Problem Solver with 5⭐ on Hackerrank Python, 5⭐ on Hackerrank C++
+- 🤔 <samp>I am A Good Problem Solver with 5⭐ on Hackerrank Python, 5⭐ on Hackerrank C++ , 3⭐ on Codechef

 - 💻 <samp> I completed the Google Facilitator Program 2k21